advaitpaliwal/reminisc/README.md

       - `vectordb.py`: Interacts with the Chroma vector database for memory storage and retrieval.
 - `requirements.txt`: Lists the required Python dependencies.
 - `.env.example`: An example environment file template.
-- `chat.py`: The entry point for running the Reminisc chat assistant.
+- `app.py`: The Streamlit app for demo purposes.

 ## Contributing